For a general inquiry please contact :

 Melbourne’s first official fruit and vegetable market was the Western Market – established in December 1841, a mere six years after settlement – on a site bounded by Market, Collins and William Streets, and Flinders Lane.
 The Western Market traded for 90 years.
 It started as a general market but gradually grew into a wholesale market.
-As the city developed, the Eastern Market at Bourke and Exhibition Streets opened as a general market in 1847, gradually attracting market gardeners and fruit merchants.
-Extra facilities were built and 224 stands were let to market gardeners, fruit agents and dealers.
-In the early 1860s it was estimated that more than 1000 growers used the market at one time during the year.
-Eventually both Eastern and Western Markets businesses were merged into the Queen Victoria Market which became the hub for Victoria’s wholesale and retail fruit and vegetable industry.
+As the city developed, the Eastern Market at Bourke and Exhibition Streets opened in 1847, gradually attracting market gardeners and fruit merchants.
+In the early 1860s, it was estimated that more than 1000 growers used the Market at one time during the year.
+Eventually, both Eastern and Western Markets were merged into Queen Victoria Market, which became the hub for Victoria’s wholesale and retail fruit and vegetable industry.

-After 46 years operation at Footscray, the Melbourne Wholesale Markets recently relocated to a new purpose built facility in Epping, after a long eleven years in the planning.
-Once again, the move has been plagued by controversy, with many traders and retailers unhappy about the new facilities, the location and the government landlord’s handling of the site.
+After 46 years of operation at Footscray, the Melbourne Wholesale Markets in 2015 relocated to a new purpose-built facility in Epping, after a long eleven years in the planning.
+Like the Footscray move, the location change has been plagued by controversy.
+Many traders and retailers were unhappy about the new facilities, the location, and the government landlord’s handling of the site.
 In time traders have learned to adapt to the new conditions and facility.
 The Market has now been trading in Epping for five years, where Fresh State has continued to represent its members with a united voice and strives to uphold its objectives made in 1905.